 There are some folks who just have a knack for starting up a business.
 When people like that apply themselves in the area of commercial brewing, you can tell because things just seem to be organized and go well right out of the gate.
 One such management team, the Verhoeff family, runs Trading Post Brewing in Langley.
 When it debuted a couple of years ago, they had a veteran brewery consultant, a star brewer, a spotless brewhouse, a well-thought-out core taplist, and all the accoutrements needed for a cozy tasting room experience.
 Everything was professional and done with class.

 So what has Trading Post been up to since opening in 2016?
 During 2017, they opened a second location (their Fort Langley Taphouse & Eatery), partnered closely with famed restaurateur Vikram Vij and became a beer supplier to the Langley Events Centre, home of the Vancouver Giants.
-That’s a lot of accomplishments, mostly without tons of fanfare (I hope they slow down in 2018, before it gets embarrassing for everyone else).
+That’s a lot of accomplishments, mostly without tons of fanfare.
+We hope they slow down in 2018, before it gets embarrassing for everyone else.
+[Update: too late; they’re opening a third location in Fall 2018: a Trading Post Eatery in Abbotsford.]
 Oh wait, one more thing: they invented an amazing outdoor beer festival.

 What the FLBFF?